oci-landing-zones/terraform-oci-modules-workloads/cis-oke/README.md

 - **default_freeform_tags** &ndash; (Optional) the default freeform tags for all node pools.
 It can be overriden by *freeform_tags* attribute in each unit.
 - **default_ssh_public_key_path** &ndash; (Optional) Default SSH public key path used to access all nodes.
 It can be overriden by the *ssh_public_key* attribute in each node pool.

-#### <a name="node-pools">Node Pools</a>
-Node Pools are defined using the  **node_pool** attribute.
+Node Pools are defined using the  **node_pools** attribute.
 In Terraform terms, it is a map of objects, where each object is referred by an identifying key.
 The following attributes are supported:
 - **compartment_id** &ndash; (Optional) The volume compartment.
 The *default_compartment_id* is used if undefined.
 This attribute is overloaded.
 It can be assigned either a literal OCID or a reference (a key) to an OCID in *compartments_dependency* variable.
 See [External Dependencies](#ext-dep) for details.
 - **cis_level** &ndash; (Optional) The CIS OCI Benchmark profile level to apply.
 The *default_cis_level* is used if undefined.
 - **kubernetes_version** &ndash; (Optional) the kubernetes version for the node pool. it cannot be 2 versions older behind of the cluster version or newer.
 If not specified, the version of the cluster will be selected.